NangoHQ/sample-app/README.md

 - Copy the URL the command gave you
 - Go to [Environment Settings](https://app.nango.dev/dev/environment-settings?source=sample-app)
-- Edit Webhook URL to
+- Set Webhook URL to
   - `${URL}/webhooks-from-nango`, e.g: `https://tame-socks-warn.loca.lt/webhooks-from-nango`

 > [!NOTE]
-> If that doesn't work, you can use grok
+> If that doesn't work, you can use ngrok

 ## Step 6: Launch